 Breaching a restriction order is a very serious matter.
-The Chair may decide that an organisation which or person who has breached such an order should take no further part in the Inquiry, or be prevented from attending public hearings.
+The Chair may decide that an organisation or person that has breached such an order should take no further part in the Inquiry or should be prevented from attending public hearings.
 She may also refer the breach to the Court of Session.

-Sharing on confidential basis
+Sharing on a confidential basis

 If we do share what you have told us with an organisation or person, we require that organisation or person to keep the information confidential.
-They can't make it public or tell anyone else about it.
+They cannot make it public or tell anyone else about it.
 They will have to sign a confidentiality undertaking before we share the information.
-If they refuse to sign an undertaking we will not share any information with them.
+If they refuse to sign a confidentiality undertaking we will not share any information with them.

 Breaching a confidentiality undertaking is a very serious matter.
-In the event of such a breach, the Chair may decide that the organisation or person should take no further part in the Inquiry, or be prevented from attending public hearings.
+In the event of such a breach, the Chair may decide that the organisation or person should take no further part in the Inquiry or should be prevented from attending public hearings.
 She may also refer the breach of a confidentiality undertaking to the Court of Session.

-Sharing applicants'/relevant witnesses' names
+Sharing an applicant's/relevant witness's name

-We may also need to share the name of an applicant or relevant witness with a person or organisation where we believe that they hold information that we need in order to progress our investigations.
+We may also need to share the name of an applicant or relevant witness with a person or organisation where we believe that that organisation or person holds information we need in order to progress our investigations.

 If we share your name with an organisation or person in these circumstances, we require that organisation or person to keep the information confidential.
-They can't make it public or tell anyone else about it.
+They cannot make it public or tell anyone else about it.
 We will require them to sign a confidentiality undertaking before we share the information.
-If they refuse to sign an undertaking we will not share any information with them.
+If they refuse to sign a confidentiality undertaking we will not share any information with them.